tarantool/doc/doc/reference/reference_lua/fiber.rst

     ..  method:: cancel()

         Send a cancellation request to the fiber.
 Running and suspended fibers can be cancelled.
-        After a fiber has been cancelled, attempts to operate on it will cause errors, for example :ref:`fiber_object:name() <fiber_object-name_get>`
+        After a fiber has been cancelled, attempts to operate on it cause errors, for example, :ref:`fiber_object:name() <fiber_object-name_get>`
-        will cause ``error: the fiber is dead``.
-But a dead fiber can still report its id and status.
+        causes ``error: the fiber is dead``.
+But a dead fiber can still report its ID and status.

         Cancellation is asynchronous.
         Use :ref:`fiber_object:join() <fiber_object-join>` to wait for the cancellation to complete.